okta/odyssey/packages/docs/icons.md

 ---
-template: component
+template: plain
-title: Iconography
+title: Icons
+headline: Icons
-lead: An icon is a graphic that represents an idea or concept, independent of any particular language, and specific words or phrases.
-Below are icons that can be used for design projects at Okta.
+lead:  An icon is a graphic that represents an idea or concept, independent of any particular language, specific words, or phrases.
+Below are icons that can be used for design projects in Odyssey.
 tabs:
   - label: 'Overview'
     id: 'overview'
 ---

-::: slot overview

-# Iconography

- An icon is a graphic that represents an idea or concept, independent of any particular language, specific words, or phrases.
-Below are icons that can be used for design projects in Odyssey.

  <figure class="ods-table--figure">
   <figcaption class="ods-table--figcaption">